aFarkas/lazysizes/plugins/noscript/README.md

 #lazysizes noscript/progressive enhancement extension

-The lazySizes noscript extension allows you to transform any HTML content inside a ``noscript`` element as soon as it becomes visible.
+The noscript extension is the true ultimate progressive enhancement extension for lazySizes.
+It allows you to transform any HTML inside a ``noscript`` element as soon as it becomes visible.

 ##Markup